 Apple Sign-In was failing with 403 Forbidden while Google Sign-In worked perfectly fine.
-Since Apple login worked correctly in another project using the same stack (Rails 8 + Flutter), I did a comparative analysis.
+Since Apple login worked correctly in another project using the same stack (Rails 8 + Flutter), I did a comparative analysis to find the root cause.

 Symptoms